Understanding Self-Supervised Learning via Gaussian Mixture Models: Experiments

-We observe that InfoNCE often performs better than Optimal (i.e. projection onto the Fisher subspace).
-We interpret that InfoNCE loss learns to \emph{scale} within the subspace leading to better clustering performance (we present plots on ortho-normalized InfoNCE/SimSiam in Suppl~\ref{app:ortho_info}).
-Also observe SimSiam shows a sub-par performance compared to InfoNCE contrary to our theoretical results.
+We observe that InfoNCE often performs better than Optimal, projection onto the Fisher subspace.
+We interpret that InfoNCE loss learns to \emph{scale} within the subspace leading to better clustering performance (see App~\ref{app:ortho_info} for orthonormalized plots of InfoNCE/SimSiam).
+Moreover, SimSiam shows a sub-par performance compared to InfoNCE.
 We believe this is due the difficulty in optimizing the SimSiam objective (projected gradient descent) compared to InfoNCE.

-\paragraph{Effect of noise in augmentations} We vary the noise parameter $\delta$ for the AeD with everything else held constant.
-We can see in Fig~\ref{fig:delta_plot} that InfoNCE is robust to the variation in $\delta$ and performs well even for small values of $\delta$.
+\textbf{Effect of noise in augmentations.} We vary the noise parameter $\delta$ for the AeD with everything else held constant.
+We can see in Fig~\ref{fig:delta_plot} that InfoNCE is robust to the variation in $\delta$.

-\paragraph{Effect of variance orthogonal to $S_F$} Here we consider the effect of increasing the variance in directions \emph{orthogonal to the Fisher subspace} (i.e. making the pancake in Fig~\ref{fig:fig1} flatter).
-We quantify the \enquote{flatness} as $\sigma_{\mathrm{min}}(\vSigma)/\sigma_{\mathrm{max}}(\vSigma)$.
+\textbf{Effect of variance orthogonal to $S_F$.} Increasing the variance \emph{orthogonal to the Fisher subspace} is equivalent to making the pancakes in Fig~\ref{fig:fig1} flatter.
+We quantify \enquote{flatness} as $\sigma_{\mathrm{min}}(\vSigma)/\sigma_{\mathrm{max}}(\vSigma)$.
 Fig~\ref{fig:condition_plot} shows that InfoNCE is (almost) invariant to \enquote{flatness}, while PCA and Ambient fail when the variance orthogonal to Fisher subspace is large (i.e. $\sigma_{\mathrm{min}}(\Sigma)/\sigma_{\mathrm{max}}(\Sigma)$ is small).

-\paragraph{Effect of projection dimension} We vary the dimension of the lower dimensional space that we aim to learn.
+\textbf{Effect of projection dimension.} We vary the dimension of the lower dimensional space that we aim to learn.
 InfoNCE's performance increases with increasing $r$ and finally plateaus.

-\paragraph{Effect of variance within $S_F$} We also show that InfoNCE learns a "good" scaling within the Fisher subspace.
-For this, we let the dimension of ambient space equal to the dimension of mean subspace (i.e. $d=K-1$).
-We select $K/2=5$ orthogonal directions and increase the variance in the subspace spanned by these direction by a factor of $\sigma_{\mathrm{max}}(\Sigma)/\sigma_{\mathrm{min}}(\Sigma)$.
-Since none of the baselines learn scaling in the subspace (and $d=r=K-1$), they perform almost the same, while InfoNCE improves.
+\textbf{Effect of variance within $S_F$.} We show that InfoNCE learns a "good" scaling within the Fisher subspace.
+We set the dimension of ambient space equal to the dimension of mean subspace (i.e. $d=K-1$).
+We select $K/2$ orthogonal directions and increase the variance in the subspace \emph{spanned by these direction} by a factor of $\sigma_{\mathrm{max}}(\Sigma)/\sigma_{\mathrm{min}}(\Sigma)$.
+Since none of the baselines learn scaling in the subspace, they perform almost the same, while InfoNCE outperforms all the baselines.